 - Implement a standardised process for all locomotives across all depots that is documented and controlled through standard operating procedures

 - Train the project team through a pilot project to enable a national roll-out of the new processes and standards across all depots

-A one-week workshop was facilitated by ORBIZ with the project team at the pilot depot with the objective of creating a shared understanding of the current state performance of the locomotive service process at all depots and agreeing a set of design and performance parameters for a conceptual future state process that could be standardised across all depots.
+ORBIZ facilitated a one-week workshop with the project team at the pilot depot to create a shared understanding of the current state performance of the locomotive service process at all depots.
+The workshop was also used to agree on a set of design and performance parameters for a conceptual future state process that could be standardised across all depots.